 The company was founded as "Friedr.
 Bayer et comp." on August 1, 1863 by businessman Friedrich Bayer and dyer Johann Friedrich Weskott in the Barmen district of Wuppertal.
 Bayer initially produced synthetic dyestuffs but the range of products grew significantly over the years.
 In 1881, the company was made a joint stock corporation - "Farbenfabriken vorm.
 Friedr.
 Bayer & Co." - and developed into an international chemical company.
 In the course of expansion, Bayer relocated its headquarters to Leverkusen in 1912.
 Following the First World War, in 1925, the company became part of the I.G.
 Farbenindustrie AG conglomerate.
 It was re-established as an independent company named "Farbenfabriken Bayer AG" in 1951.
 The pace of change picked up significantly following Bayer's 125th anniversary in 1988.
 The company shifted its focus more towards its core activities, resulting in the sale of subsidiary Agfa in 1999.
 In 2005, Bayer then spun off significant parts of its traditional chemicals business under the name Lanxess.
 At the same time, the health care and agriculture businesses - referred to as the life sciences - were systematically expanded, especially with the acquisitions of Aventis CropScience (2001) and Schering AG, Berlin, Germany (2006).
 "Thanks to our innovative strength and our ability to adapt constantly to market changes, Bayer now holds leadership positions in all its business areas," says Dekkers.
 The spirit of inventiveness and the will to succeed form the bridge spanning the company's history from its origins 150 years ago to today.

-To mark the anniversary, Bayer is planning a series of events and projects worldwide throughout the coming year.
+To mark the anniversary, Bayer has planned a series of events and projects worldwide throughout the year 2013.
 These will focus on the company’s employees and their families - but neighbors, customers, partners and the scientific community are also to be included in the celebrations.